sameerdhoke/szhw-model-interest-rate-simulation/README.md

     1. Mean reversion: Like the Hull-White model, the SZHW model assumes that the interest rate will revert towards a long-term mean level over time.
     2. Interest rate volatility: The SZHW model considers the impact of interest rate volatility on the underlying asset's price.
 This impact is not captured by the Hull-White model.
-    3. Risk-free rate: The SZHW model assumes the risk-free rate is constant over time.
+    3. The risk-free rate is constant over time.
     4. Market efficiency: The SZHW model assumes that the market is efficient and that all available information is immediately reflected in the underlying asset's current price.
-    5. European options: The SZHW model uses the Black-Scholes option pricing formula to price European options, assuming that the underlying asset's price follows a lognormal distribution.
+    5. The SZHW model uses the Black-Scholes option pricing formula to price European options, assuming that the underlying asset's price follows a lognormal distribution.
     6. It's important to note that these assumptions are idealized and may not always hold in real-world market conditions.

     * The option pricing component of the SZHW model uses the Black-Scholes option pricing formula, a widely used model for pricing European options.
 The Black-Scholes formula considers the underlying asset's price, the strike price, the time to expiration, the volatility of the underlying asset, and the risk-free interest rate.